500 vials of Covishield missing from Hyderabad hospital | Health

 - India

-Hyderabad, May 21 (PTI): A total of 500 Covishield vials, used to treat Covid patients, have been reported missing from a government hospital here, police said on Friday.
+(EDS: RPT after removing words from para-1) Hyderabad, May 21 (PTI): A total of 500 Covishield vials have been reported missing from a government hospital here, police said on Friday.

 The medical superintendent of the hospital at Kondapur has lodged a complaint that 50 boxes containing 500 Covishield vaccines have gone missing, the police said.